funkydope/CarND-Traffic-Sign/writeup_MC.md

 ####1.
 I preprocessed the images by converting them to grayscale first.
 This reduces the number of inputs to the network and significantly reduces training time.
 I then normalized the images to a mean of 0 and standard deviation of 1 based on the training data.
 This allows the weights in the network to operate effectively on their inputs.

 The figure below shows the original RGB image, the grayscale image, and the normalized grayscale image.
 PyPlot automatically displays images relative to their input ranges.
 This increases the contrast of many of the darker images in the data set.
-This also makes the gray and normalized images to appear the same
+This also makes the gray and normalized images to appear the same.

+Correcting the brightness and contrast of many of these images likely would have improved training.

 ![alt text][image2]